fantasyland/fantasy-land/README.md

 1. `f` must be a function,

-    1. if `f` is not a function, the behaviour of `map` is unspecified.
+    1. If `f` is not a function, the behaviour of `map` is unspecified.
     2. `f` can return any value.

-2. `map` must return a value of the same functor
+2. `map` must return a value of the same Functor

 ### Apply